 The only people who will know are those you to choose to share this decision with.
 Your conversations with your therapist are confidential and are protected by HIPAA.
-ANd remember if you see someone you know in the waiting room, they’re there too.
+And remember if you see someone you know in the waiting room, they are in the waiting room too.

 10. Been there, done that.
 Counseling didn’t work for me.